ASTRA-LabsHQ/astra-threat-feed/README.md

 └── Makefile                Common tasks (build, sync, clean, etc.)
 ```

-The `.claude/` directory contains tooling used during development and is excluded
-from the repository via `.gitignore`.

 ## MISP Feed Structure

 After running `sync` or `generate`, the `output/` directory contains: